Leo-rojo/iQoE_Dataset_and_Code/Synthetic_raters/README.md

 ## Generate synthetic users, synthetic scores and features for synthetic experiences:
 * input data: The folder 'features_and_scores_WIV_hdtv_users/original_waterlooIV_dataset' which contains the original waterloo dataset, the file 'experiences_with_features.npy'.

 NB. 'experience_with_features.npy' has been previously created by following the same approach used for real user in iQoE web application.
 So we runned park simulator with real network traces and considered 306 experiences composed by 30 chunks of 4 secs(2 minutes of original ToS).
-The file can be found in Subjective_assesment_iQoE_implementation\video_generations\Experience_pool_generation\ABR_simulator\experience_collection
+The file can be found in Subjective_assesments\video_generations\Experience_pool_generation\ABR_simulator\experience_collection

 * Run Save_features_and_user_scores_W4.py in 'features_and_scores_WIV_hdtv_users' in order to generate 'all_feat_hdtv.npy' and 'users_scores_hdtv.npy' which contains respectively the features and the scores of real hdtv users of the original dataset.
 Put the 'users_scores_hdtv.npy' outside the folder.
 * Run 'creation_of_features_for_synthetic_users.py' inside folder 'features_for_synthetic_user_fitting'  to generate various files containing different collection of features for the generated videostreaming experience.
 Each collection is used by different QoE models for generating the synthetic users.